FAQ

 Health Canada scientists have reviewed several studies about caffeine and its potential health effects.
 Based on this review, they recommend maximum daily caffeine intakes depending on your age and circumstances.

 For adults (aged 18 years and over) it is recommended that adults don’t exceed 400 mg of caffeine.
-That’s roughly the amount of caffeine in three cups of brewed coffee, 10 cans of cola, or 5 energy drinks.
+That’s roughly the amount of caffeine in three small (237 ml) cups of brewed coffee, 10 cans of cola, or 5 energy drinks.

 Are energy drinks safe for adolescents?